 In Canada, the school year runs from September to June.
-There is a two-week break in December and a two-week break in March.
-Children can enter kindergarten as young as age five.
+There is a 2-week break in December and a 2-week break in March.
+Children can enter kindergarten as young as age 5.
 The Vancouver School Board operates the public elementary and secondary schools in Vancouver.
 These schools offer elective programs in business, visual and graphic arts, choir, orchestra, physical education, drama, and languages.
 For more information, visit the Vancouver School Board website.

 If your study permit is valid for at least one year and you are enrolled at a publicly funded institution such as UBC, your minor children (18 years of age and younger) are eligible to attend elementary and secondary school as if they were Canadian residents.
 They will not be required to pay international student fees.
 You should begin the enrolment process for your children as early as possible after your arrival in Vancouver.
 You will need the following to enroll your child in school: